sebapersson/PEtab.jl/docs/src/index.md

 PEtab.jl provides a range of features to import and analyze ODE parameter estimation problems specified in the PEtab format.
 These include:

 * Importing ODE systems specified either by an SBML file or as a Julia file.
+* Support for models defined in Julia as ODE-systems or as [Catalyst](https://github.com/SciML/Catalyst.jl) reaction systems.
 * Model selection via [PEtab Select](https://github.com/PEtab-dev/petab_select).
 * Symbolic model pre-processing via ModelingToolkit.jl.
 * Support for all ODE solvers in DifferentialEquations.jl.